NYCOpportunity/growingupnyc-patterns/src/components/back-to-top/back-to-top.md

 **Source:** `src/components/back-to-top/back-to-top`

-When the user clicks on the button, scroll to the top of the document.
+The Back to Top component provides a way for a user to jump to the top of the content container.